Tutorial & Interface

 Your main route grid should resemble what is shown below.
 Note the names Transform 1 and Transform 2 now appear in the Target Transform column.

 Now you can name your Target Systems.
-To do so, select Target System stage and click the icon.
+To do so, select the Target System stage and click the icon.
 The System Info dialogue panel will open.
 Enter a name in the field (in our example shown below – we entered PilotFish) and choose an icon.

 Repeat the same process with the second Target System.
 Name it Sharks.